jmalloc/grit/README.md

 ## Ok, so Grit prints paths to STDOUT, I get it.

-Grit is UNIXY!
-Those shell scripts I mentioned, way back at the beginning of our time together... they're still around, but now they use Grit to find repositories instead of a cobbled together in-memory cache.

 Grit is designed to be consumed by shell scripts, take this Bash function, for example: